 An evaluation will be done only for enrolled students who have completed at least 12 credits of regular offerings at the College.
 Only credits applicable toward a designated associate degree or certificate will be evaluated.
 If students who have been granted credit for such courses decide to change their program, the non-traditional credits already granted must be re-evaluated for applicability to the new program.
 No more than one-third of the credits required for a degree or certificate may be earned through non-traditional methods.
 Only a CR grade is assigned for such courses.
 If the student transfers to another college, transfer of non-collegiate credits is subject to the policies of the admitting institution.

 Students who take the College Board Advanced Placement Examination may be granted college credit for equivalent courses offered at UH Maui College in accordance with the criteria established by the UH-Manoa, College of Arts and Sciences.
-Application forms for Advanced Standing Credits are available at Admission & Records and the Counseling Center.
 Because policies regarding acceptance of Advanced Placement score levels vary with each college, those who plan to transfer elsewhere should seek information regarding applicability of such scores to their particular majors.